 Our dedicated Board of Trustees (pictured right) is a diverse group of professionals from around the United States, committed to fulfilling the mission of SOTENI

 Advisory Council: Jerry Bedford, Cynthia Colebrook, Joseph Dehner, Judith Feinberg, Charles Hollis, Nathaniel Jones, Inayat Malik, Michael Nugent, Sandra Spinner, Musa Wafula, Chikere Uchegbu

-From Left to Right: Lawson Wulsin, Kurt Satherlie, Lynn Deasy, Tim Deasy, Alex Vrazo, Sue Casey-Leininger, Kathey Burlew, Victoria Wulsin, Tyrone K. Yates, Steve Wolf, Daniel Odipo
+From Left to Right: Lawson Wulsin, Kurt Satherlie, Lynn Deasy, Tim Deasy (Treasurer), Alex Vrazo (Chair), Sue Casey-Leininger, Kathey Burlew, Victoria Wells Wulsin, Tyrone K. Yates, Daniel Odipo